 Lynn Silver, MD, MPH

-Lynn Silver is a senior advisor at PHI for chronic disease and obesity as well as the director of PHI's California Project LEAN.
-She works to enhance and strengthen PHI's portfolio of programs in chronic diseases, obesity prevention and global noncommunicable diseases (NCDs) and build on Project LEAN's strong legacy of success achieved over more than two decades, particularly in the policy arena.
+Lynn Silver is a senior advisor at PHI for chronic disease and obesity.
+She works to enhance and strengthen PHI's portfolio of programs in chronic diseases, obesity prevention and global noncommunicable diseases (NCDs), particularly in the policy arena.

-In her role as senior advisor on chronic disease she works to 1) prevent the occurrence of noncommunicable disease through promoting policy and environmental changes to create healthier food environments, reduce tobacco and harmful alcohol use and increase physical activity, 2) improve care for key noncommunicable diseases and 3) evaluate of the effectiveness of NCD policies.
+In her role as senior advisor on chronic disease she works to 1) prevent the occurrence of noncommunicable disease through promoting policy and environmental changes to create healthier food environments, reduce tobacco and harmful alcohol use, increase physical activity, and reduce harmful use of marijuana products, 2) improve care for key noncommunicable diseases and 3) evaluate of the effectiveness of NCD policies.

 - Providing technical support to the REGULA project of the Pan American Health Organization which seeks to strengthen regulatory capacity for NCD risk factors in the Americas